Sveske-Juice/declarative-jellyfin/README.md

 ![workflows badge](https://git.spoodythe.one/spoody/declarative-jellyfin/badges/workflows/run-tests.yml/badge.svg?branch=main)
 ![issues badge](https://git.spoodythe.one/spoody/declarative-jellyfin/badges/issues.svg)

+> [!NOTE]
+Consider using [Jellar](https://github.com/venkyr77/jellarr) instead, as it solves some of the fundamental problems this project have.
+You can read more about why in Jellar's README.

-This repository provides a Nix flake that allows for declarative configuration of Users, Libraries, Plugins, Settings, etc.
+This repository provides a Nix flake that allows for declarative configuration of Users, Libraries, Settings, etc.

 # Features
 * Declarative users